philippebaron4152/APC523-Final-Project/lammps/doc/src/Packages_details.rst

 A :doc:`python <python>` command which allow you to execute Python code from a LAMMPS input script.
 The code can be in a separate file or embedded in the input script itself.
-See the :doc:`Python call
-<Python_call>` page for an overview of using Python from LAMMPS in this
-manner and all the :doc:`Python <Python_head>` manual pages for other ways to use LAMMPS and Python together.
+See the :doc:`Python call <Python_call>` page for an overview of using Python from LAMMPS in this manner and all the :doc:`Python <Python_head>` manual pages for other ways to use LAMMPS and Python together.

 .. note::

-   Building with the PYTHON package assumes you have a Python development environment (headers and libraries) available on your system, which needs to be either Python version 2.7 or Python 3.5 and later.
+   Building with the PYTHON package assumes you have a Python shared library available on your system, which needs to be a Python 2 version, 2.6 or later.
+Python 3 is not yet supported.
+See the lib/python/README for more details.

 **Install:**